Nordic countries have a lot going for them. Good food. Beautiful design…

 … and the flags tend to be a big plus.

 But it’s mostly the first two things that we’re concerned with today.
 Because Aquavit has them in spades.
 Taking pride of place in the half-billion pound St James’s Market development, it takes its name from the original NYC restaurant, which has been there since ’87 and earned itself 2 Michelin Stars in the meantime.
-And within a year of opening, the London spot’s taken on a Star, too.

 This outpost is designed to be a slightly more relaxed affair than its counterpart across the pond, with two floors of comfy Nordic maximalism that feature art deco chandeliers, green marble floors, and huge pieces of abstract wall art.
 The menu too is slightly more casual, all overseen by the NYC branch’s executive chef Emma Bengtsson, and executed by local talent Henrik Ritzen (ex-Dover Street Arts Club) as head chef.